 Not a hiker?
 The Scenic City’s most scenic drive is up HWY 1-27 and down into to Dunlap and beyond.
-You’ll see a house that looks like a spaceship, plenty of places to grab lunch like Southern Star, 517 Subs and Hummingbird Pastaria (if you’re looking for something a bit fancier).
+You’ll see a house that looks like a spaceship, plenty of places to grab lunch like Southern Star and 517 Subs.
 A drive through the Walden community along the brow is a must for seekers of views.

 Signal Mountain is also Tennessee’s epicenter of the annual World’s Longest Yard Sale each August.
 Vendors and shoppers from miles around visit the sale each year, which spans from Alabama to Michigan.
 Bring some cash and be ready to haggle.
 There is literally something for everybody at the sale.